awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### AmazonCodeGuruReviewerFullAccess<a name="managed-full-access"></a>

-`AmazonCodeGuruReviewerFullAccess` – Provides full access to CodeGuru Reviewer, including permissions to create, update, and delete code reviews and repository associations\.
+`AmazonCodeGuruReviewerFullAccess` – Provides full access to CodeGuru Reviewer, including permissions to tag repository associations and to create, update, and delete code reviews and repository associations\.
 It also grants permission to related resources in other services that integrate with CodeGuru Reviewer, such as Amazon CloudWatch, AWS CodeStar connections, and CodeCommit\.
 Apply this only to administrative\-level users to who you want to grant full control over CodeGuru Reviewer repository associations, code reviews, and related resources in your AWS account, including the ability to delete code reviews and repository associations\.

 The `AmazonCodeGuruReviewerFullAccess` policy contains the following statement\.